What is the Best Wood to Use for Decking?

 Cedar – Cedar is another popular choice for wood decking, which is slightly more expensive yet more durable than pine.
 It has better resistance to moisture and weather.
 Cedar typically comes in red, yellow, or off-white shades.
 As Cedar ages, it will slowly turn to grey, unless sealed and stained.

 Redwood – As with other types of wood, there are many varieties of Redwoods.
 European Redwood, a common decking material, is one of the most durable softwoods, more so than Cedar.
-It can resist moisture, weather damage, and can last longer.
-They are also naturally resistant to insects and rotting.
+It can resist moisture, rotting and insects helping it to last longer.

 In general, softwoods are among the cheapest wood decking options.
 If you are on a budget, the best woods you can use are Cedar and Redwood.
 While pine is less durable, it still is a cheaper, viable and reliable option.

-However, if you want a stronger, more durable, and longer-lasting wood decking, the better ones are softwoods.
+However, if you want a stronger, more durable, and longer-lasting wood decking, there are better ones than softwoods.
 If you are willing to spend more money, you may consider using hardwoods instead.

 Hardwood Decking Materials